Sport and Physical Activity Development – BTEC Level 3 Extended Diploma

 Fitness Training and Programming for Health, Sport and Well-being

 Development and Provision of Sport and Physical Activity

 You will be assessed internally for 12 further units, including mandatory and optional units.
 Including the following units:

 Sports Injury Management

-The course is practically based and involves regular sports participation in a variety of units, for example Sports Coaching, Fitness Testing, Fitness Training and Programming.
-However, the practical elements of the course will be supported by class tasks, logbooks and assignments to demonstrate your understanding of the topics.
+It is a vocational qualification, which involves sports participation in a variety of units.
+For example, Sports Leadership, Coaching and Leading for Participation, Fitness Training and Programming and Rules, Regulations and Officiating in Sport.
+However, the practical elements of the qualification will be supported by class tasks, logbooks and assignments to demonstrate your understanding of the topics.